biell/alti-server/README.md

     Change to a random map from the mapRotation.
 This command requires a vote threshold of 66% or greater.

+  * **/timer [time]**<br>
+    Use the `xx` extention setTime to set the timer.
+This function is mostly a debugging interface, but it is nicer than using `setTime` directly.
+    You specify the time you want the timer to say, and this function sets it for you.
+You can specify 2 minutes and 30 seconds as either `2:30` or `150`.
+If you place a `+` sign in front of the time, it sets the time to that much from the start.
+So, a time of `+30` would set the timer not to 30 seconds left, but instead 30 seconds into the timer.

   * **/who [player]**<br>
     Print information about `player` including their permanent name (if they have one), their IP address, and other nicknames they have